ePaperInnovation/pl-mcu-epd/Documentation/codestructure.rst

 Host GPIO Interface
 ^^^^^^^^^^^^^^^^^^^
 The GPIO interface provides a way to reserve and define a GPIO pin on the host processor at run time.
-On small microcontrollers pins are typically either GPIO’s or connected to a single special purpose hardware unit e.g. an I2C unit.
-Some, or all, of the GPIO’s supported may be able to generate interrupts.
+On small microcontrollers pins are typically either GPIOs or connected to a single special purpose hardware unit e.g. an I2C unit.
+Some, or all, of the GPIOs supported may be able to generate interrupts.

-The GPIO interface records which GPIO’s are already defined but not the mode in which they are configured.
+The GPIO interface records which GPIOs are already defined but not the mode in which they are configured.
 This allows the code to trap errors where a pin is defined multiple times, or used before being defined.
 GPIO pins are typically used to control the power sequence hardware and manipulate signals in the serial and parallel interface to the Epson controller.